-But don’t misinterpret this quotation.
+But I believe it’s easy to misinterpret this quotation.
 ‘Unreasonable’ does not necessarily mean rebellious.
 And it doesn’t mean going against the grain for the sake of being oppositional.
 Nor does it mean making unreasonable compromises.
 In fact, it means quite the opposite: NOT compromising in the face of paradox.
-Read this carefully…
+In other words…

 The unreasonable game-changing individuals in the world enjoy uncommon results because they have developed an ability to uphold seemingly contradictory ideals at the same time.

 One of the greatest American writers of the 20th century, F. Scott Fitzgerald, once asserted:

 Turns out, this has only become increasingly true in the fast-paced and fractured world of today (keep reading to learn why).

 The only inescapable tradeoff of paradox (and life) is opportunity cost in the form of time (there are only so many hours in a day).
 But this tradeoff does not and should not need to be a tradeoff of values.
 In fact, unreasonable people don’t make such compromises.
 I would go so far as to say that if the pursuit of a goal requires abandoning one’s core value, then the goal itself is worth reexamining.

 The truth is, values and success need not become inevitable contradictions.
 Indeed, it’s the synergy of many contradictions that produce extraordinary results.

 Not surprisingly then, leading an uncommon life requires the co-existence of differing, but complementary, values.
 For instance…